Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: The different regimes of SF-QED

 Electron-positron pair production and ionization of atoms are closely related phenomena.
 For the latter, Keldysh developed a theory that treats both the multi-photon and the strong-field tunneling regime in a generalized framework~\cite{karnako_current_2015,keldysh_ionization_1965}.
 Central to his approach is the ``Keldysh parameter'' $\gamma_K = \sqrt{2I m_e} \omega/(e |\mathbf{E}|)$, where $I$ denotes the ionization potential of the atomic system.
 For $\gamma \ll 1$ we find that ionization is a tunneling phenomena, whereas for $\gamma \gg 1$ it happens via multi-photon absorption.

 As pair production can be viewed as an ionization process with an ionization potential of $I \sim m_ec^2$, we see that the parameter $1/a_0$ can be considered as a generalized Keldysh parameter for pair production~\cite{aleksandrov_lcfa_2019}.
 It is important that this analogy can be substantiated further.
 The Keldysh parameter is essentially the ratio of two time scales: the formation time of ionization or pair production, and the oscillation period of the laser field.
 It is important to note that we use the formation time -- not the lifetime of the virtual electron-positron pair -- in the definition of the Keldysh parameter (see Sec.~\ref{app:pair_production_threshold} for a comparison of these two concepts)~\cite{aleksandrov_lcfa_2019}.
 This choice is justified by the fact that the size of the formation region determines whether the process occurs in an oscillating or effectively static field.
 For $a_0 \gg 1$ (which corresponds to $\gamma_K \ll 1$) we can, in general, apply the local constant field approximation (LCFA)~\cite{aleksandrov_lcfa_2019}, which implies that pair production happens inside a quasi-constant field, and we obtain a situation that is analogue to tunnel ionization in atomic systems.
+We call the regime $a^2_0 \gg 1$, where corrections in $1/a_0$ can be neglected to leading order~\cite{PhysRevD.101.056017}, the deep tunneling regime.
 In the opposite limit the formation region extends over multiple laser periods, which means that we are in the multi-photon regime.